dsappet/csharp_practice/README.md

 # csharp_practice

-WebServerPingUtility = simple binary that pings the client loopback address endless on a predefined timer
+WebServerPingUtility: simple binary that pings the client loopback address endless on a predefined timer